J3RN/blog/content/posts/2023-03-01-debugging-with-dbg.md

 Sometimes, either in local development or on a production server, you want to see when a given function is called, what arguments it is being called with, and what it's returning.
 Let's say that you have a `MyApp.Widgets.show_widget?/1` function which consumes a widget and returns a boolean indicating whether or not that widget should be shown to the user.
 However, the logic contained in there is pretty complicated and&mdash;worse&mdash;you don't know really where it is called from anyway.

+If you're like me, you've taken to littering your functions with `IO.puts` and `IO.inspect` to get this information.
+However, there's an cleaner way!

 Enter Erlang's `dbg`, a module that uses Erlang's powerful tracing system to print events of interest to the console.
 Its usage in this article works regardless of whether you're using an IEx prompt or injecting this code into a test.

 To use `dbg` to solve our mysteries, we'll first have to start its tracer process[^1]: